nitro41992/splitting-sucks/docs/modern_workflow_and_ui_requirements.md

 - **Material You Design**: Use Material You components, color schemes, and motion where appropriate.
 Ensure the design is cohesive and reuses components where possible.
 - **Step Navigation**: Show only the 3 active steps (Upload, Assign, Summary) in the step indicator by default.
 If the user enters an edit mode (Review or Split), show the edit view full screen, with the stepper completely hidden.
 Optionally, a subtle label may indicate the parent view.
 - **Minimal, Clear Layouts**: Prioritize whitespace, clear typography, and intuitive grouping of actions.
 Avoid clutter.
-- **Edit Buttons**: Place pencil icons (using `AppColors.puce`) inline with the relevant section headers (Receipt Summary in Assign, Split Summary in Summary) for editing.
+- **Edit Buttons**: Place pencil icons (using a white pencil inside a puce pill-shaped background with a label, e.g., 'Edit') inline with the relevant section headers (Receipt Summary in Assign, Split Summary in Summary) for editing.
 These icons are the only way to access Review and Split screens.
+The icons must be visually discoverable, accessible, and follow Material You guidelines.
+- **Edit Overlays**: When an edit overlay (Review or Split) is opened, it must use a standard Material full-screen dialog transition (slide up/fade in), fully cover the modal workflow (including navigation controls), and lock navigation until the overlay is dismissed.
+Overlays can be dismissed via the FAB, swipe-down gesture, or system back (Android), all returning the user to the correct workflow step.
+The FAB should remain in the Material default (bottom-right) and must not be redundant with any other button.
+Overlay background should be solid (surface color or white) for now.
+Accessibility for overlays is out of scope for now, but overlays should be built to allow easy future extension.
+- **IN PROGRESS:** All edit overlays (Review, Split) must use a bottom app bar for actions (Add Person, Add Item, Done).
+No floating action buttons (FABs) should remain in these overlays.
+All overlays must use a Material surface color or white for the background (never black).
+- **IN PROGRESS:** All action buttons (Add Person, Add Item, Done) must work as before, with immediate UI and cache updates.
+- **Assign edit view (VoiceAssignmentScreen) must use a bottom app bar for primary actions, matching the summary edit view for UI consistency.
+Remove redundant floating action buttons.**
+- **Assign edit view background color must use a Material surface color or white, not black.**
 - **Confirmation Dialogs**: When editing, warn users if changes will discard downstream data (e.g., editing items will reset assignments).
 (No additional confirmations needed for pencil icon navigation.)
 - **Platform Conformity**: Ensure all UI/UX works and looks native on both Android and iOS.
 - **Accessibility**: Use sufficient contrast, large tap targets, and support for screen readers.
 Pencil icons should be clearly visible and accessible.